LukeWood/rl-routing/README.md

 The environment renders to an rgb array.
 This allows it to be rendered to a matplotlib.pyplot plot, an output gif, or any other format desired.
 The visualization uses `red` to indicate that a node or edge is occupied by a packet, `blue` to show that an edge or node is vacant, or `green` to show that a packet was successfully routed.

+## Roadmap
+- implement preprocessing for multi-agent
+- notebook for simple bayesian model on tiny hand crafted network
+- implement preprocessing for SDN routing

 ## Quickstart
 The easiest way to get started using rl-routing is to open up the